-5.2.6 Pre-export phytosanitary inspection and certification by BAPHIQ or PPD additional declaration statements as follows:
+5.2.6 Pre-export phytosanitary inspection and certification by BAPHIQ or PPD

-- all consignments have been inspected in accordance with official procedures for all visually detectable quarantine pests at a standard sampling rate per phytosanitary certificate - an international phytosanitary certificate (IPC) is issued for each consignment upon completion of pre-export inspection and treatment to verify that the relevant measures have been undertaken offshore
+- all consignments have been inspected in accordance with official procedures for all visually detectable quarantine pests and any other contamination such as trash at a standard sampling rate per phytosanitary certificate - an international phytosanitary certificate (IPC) is issued for each consignment upon completion of any treatment (if undertaken prior to NPPO inspection), pre-export inspection and any post NPPO inspection treatment (i.e. irradiation), to verify that the relevant measures have been undertaken offshore/or will be undertaken intransit (i.e. intransit cold treatment).

-- each IPC includes: - a description of the consignment (including orchard registration number or reference code and packing house details) - details of disinfestation treatments (e.g. VHT, irradiation or pre-shipment/intransit cold treatment) which includes date, temperature, dose, duration, and/or treatment certificate (as appropriate)
+- each IPC includes: - a description of the consignment (including orchard registration number or reference code and packing house details) - details of disinfestation treatments (e.g. VHT, irradiation or pre-shipment/intransit cold treatment) which include date, temperature, dose, duration, and/or treatment certificate (as appropriate)